Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Data Applications, Native Apps, Snowpark Container Services, SPCS

-# Build a Native App with SPCS
+# Build a Native App with Snowpark Container Service
 <!-- ------------------------ -->
 ## Overview
 Duration: 5

 The Snowflake Native App Framework is a powerful way for application providers to build, deploy and market applications via the Snowflake Marketplace.
-In this example you will learn how to incorporate Snowpark Container Services into a Native App allowing you to deploy a variety of new capabilities to Native App consumers.
+In this example you will learn how to incorporate Snowpark Container Services into a Snowflake Native App allowing you to deploy a variety of new capabilities to the app consumers' Snowflake account.

 ### Prerequisites